 Fee And Length Of SessionsRead More

 Sessions are generally scheduled weekly, though twice a month is fine.
-Please note that I no longer offer single, stand-alone sessions for first time clients.
-Rolfing yields its greatest results when several sessions are received in close proximity, though you will likely be impressed at the effects of just one session.
-I am currently devoting my time only to those who are interested in a series of sessions, minimum of three over a 6 week period, in order to utilize the full range of Rolfing’s potential and to create far more lasting change and not just provide symptom relief with a single session.
+Please note that Rolfing yields its greatest results when several sessions are received in close proximity, though you will likely be impressed at the effects of just one session.

 My sessions run 75 minutes, though you should schedule an hour and a half for a session in case I need to work longer than usual.
 Each session includes postural analysis, bodywork and time to transition after the session.

-My fees are higher than most Rolfers in the Austin area–$180 by credit card or $160 cash.
+My fees are higher than most Rolfers in the Austin area–$200 by credit card, PayPal, or check, and $180 cash.
 By way of explanation please note that my method of Rolfing is robust, following the traditional approach of Rolfing which works intensely in order to affect a transformative experience.
 Rolfers presently work on a continuum from soft to strong.
 While I do not do the older form of Rolfing which was quite painful, I do work intensely in order to create as much change as possible.

 I have 15 years of Rolfing experience in addition to 20 years of practice as a psychologist.
 This enables me to understand the interface between the physical and emotional body and help my clients free the body of chronic, restrictive stress..
 I also am a devoted student of Functional Medicine/Nutrition and have a strong network of practitioners who work with me in solving most any problem a client brings.